Scott Miller (soccer, born 1972)

 Scott "Scotty" Miller (born 18 May 1972 in Perth, Western Australia) is an Australian retired football player, who is the coach of Cockburn City Football Club.

 Club career

+After a long career in the West Australian state leagues - including a stint with the short-lived Perth Kangaroos in the Singapore Premier League - Miller began his professional career in 1994 with the Morwell Falcons in the National Soccer League.

+Miller was lauded as one of the best players' in the Falcons line-up as they made the 1994-95 NSL finals, and despite playing only two seasons with the Gippsland-based club, was named in the club's "Team of the NSL era" at the Falcons' 50th anniversary event in 2011.

 He last played as a left full back for the Australian A-League club Perth Glory.
 He earned 2 caps for the Australian national team and was an inaugural player for the Perth Glory in 1996.

 Managerial career

 Perth Glory

 In July 2013, Miller re-joined Glory's coaching staff, signing on for two seasons.
 On 17 June 2014, he was axed from Perth Glory, along with Gareth Naven, after a review of the coaching structure.

 Cockburn City

 Ahead of the 2016 season, Miller returned to his head coach role at Cockburn City.